-Architecture and Operations
+Architecture

 This section explains how the fitness application is structured, how it runs on-premises, and how the different services talk to each other.
 It also links to the deployment, Kubernetes, and webhook details so I can come back later and repeat the setup.